-Fire starters come in a few different forms, but all of them work in basically the same way by providing a source of heat that will ignite your kindling or tinder.
+Fire starters come in a few different forms, but they all work in the same way by providing a source of heat that will ignite your kindling or tinder.
 So follow these simple steps, and you’ll be up and burning in no time.

-We will also share some background about what a fire starter is and the different types that are available.
+We will also share some background about what a fire starter is and the available different types.